Chemiofitor4096/ProtectionEngineering/doc/API_GUIDE.md

 ## Slot Types

-All slots are defined in `SlotTypes` and identified by `ResourceLocation`:
+All slots are defined in `SlotTypes` and identified by `ResourceLocation`.
+Each armor piece supports its dedicated slots plus a generic `LINING` and a per-piece decoration slot:

 | Constant | ID | Armor Piece |
 |---|---|---|